NEW · MAY 2026 · Bound State Envelope v1.0

 The Architecture in Motion

-A visual demonstration of MCBSE in operation, from query input through to bound state retrieval.
+A visual demonstration of MCBSE operation, from query input through channel processing to bound state retrieval.

 Runtime: 12 minutes